amper-xand/gdrive-sync-python-util/README.md

 If you are looking for something you want to use in a larger scale consider using a tool like rclone.

-## Features

-- **Upload files to Google Drive**: Upload a local file to your Google Drive using service account credentials.
-- **Download files from Google Drive**: Download files from your Google Drive to your local system.
-- **Update files on Google Drive**: Update existing files on Google Drive with new local versions.
-- **Sync files**: Synchronize files between a local system and Google Drive, ensuring the most up-to-date version is reflected on both sides.

 ## How It Works

 The script works by reading a configuration file (`sync.json`),